l0l869/Multi-Resets/README.md

 - `Min/Max Coordinate`: Automatically resets if the spawn is not within the range of the minimum and maximum coordinates.
 - `Auto Restart`: Automatically restarts Minecraft after a certain number of resets (resetThreshold).
 - `Reset Threshold`: Number of resets accumulated between instances to restart Minecraft.
-- `Number of Instances`: Number of instances.
-Recommended amount: Total Logical Processors / 4.
+- `Number of Instances`: Recommended amount: Total Logical Processors / 4.
 - `Layout`: The arrangement of instances (x, y).
 - `Key Delay`: Delay (in milliseconds) between world creation clicks.
 Set it to or above 50 for verification.
 ### Timer